paulresmer/cross-c-road/index.md

 - Team work (if applicable)
 - Outside Resrouces

-So the headings we expct to see are.
+## The section headings we expct to see are:

 #### Overview
-This should have the video and the system diagram in it.
+In addition to the text, this should have the video and the system diagram in it.
 You can embed an youtube video here.
 Please use a horizontal layout for the video if possible.
 #### Technical Approach
 Use pictures/diagram where appropriate
 #### Testing and Debugging